top of page

 Something (so small) had happened the day before that triggered and unleashed everything.
 I knew God was listening.
 I could feel Him.
 I could feel him closer than my jugular vein.
 It was the final purge; and it wouldn’t stop.

-A month earlier I had bumped into an Iraqi at a hotel breakfast in a different country.
+A month earlier I met an Iraqi at a hotel breakfast in a different country.
 “We really are good people,” he said, his distant eyes locking into mine.
 “We used to see you all marching for us on TV.
 It gave us hope.”
 The word hope was dead as it rolled off his tongue.
 The same way he found his mother floating in a river with a bullet in her head.

 The first marriage was the vehicle for my offspring.
 To continue the torch of God’s Light and Guidance (inshaAllah) in five different directions.

-I held my heart to contain the overwhelming emotions the same way Hajar, may God be pleased with her, held the flow of zamzam to protect it for her son.
+I held my heart to contain the overwhelming emotions the same way our Mother Hajar, may God be pleased with her, held the flow of zamzam to protect it for her son.
 I sat up.
 I breathed in, filling every space in my lungs.
 I held it for 10 seconds.
 Then slower than my inhale, released.
 I let it all go.

 With the rainbow slowly fading, I decided I would prepare for 40 even though it was 6-months away.
 We prepared for Ramadan 6-months before its arrival to truly benefit from its greatness.
 If what the sages say is true, that 40 is the beginning of wisdom, then it must also be true that it’s not the age that brings wisdom; but the preparation.
 Shouldn't we then prepare for 40 and the new journey ahead, entering it with a newfound self and space?